 The Palace of San Telmo is a unique, baroque-style building in the heart of Sevilla.
 You can’t resist stopping outside for its red walls and richly decorated facade.
 The portal itself is a work of art that took three generations (in 70 years) to complete.

-The facade is beautiful during the day but it’s more stunning at night.
-It’s a head turner.
+The facade is beautiful during the day but more stunning at night, and it’s a head-turner.

-Yes, you can visit this palace but I wasn’t able to go inside because it was closed on a Sunday.
-I actually didn’t plan to be here.
-I passed by this amazing building on my way to Plaza de Espana from Catedral de Seville.
+Unfortunately, I couldn’t go inside because it was closed on a Sunday.
+I didn’t plan to be here.
+I passed by this unique building on my way to Plaza de Espana from Catedral de Seville.

 WHERE TO STAY IN SEVILLA

 I stayed at Oasis Backpackers Palace Hostel, one of the best hostels I’ve ever been to.
 It’s a fun hostel with a rooftop overlooking part of the city – and a jacuzzi!
-The rooms are clean and the beds are comfortable.
-The staff are extra nice, too.
+The rooms are clean, the beds are comfortable, and the staff is extra friendly, too.
 Read my review here.